Why knowing your values is so important

-I’ve been doing a lot of work recently with clients who want to learn more about themselves.
-In particular, I recently met with a client who had lost her passion for her work.
-She was less motivated and found it harder to focus on the goals of her organisation or team.
+Recently I met with a coaching client who had lost her passion for her work.
+She was less motivated and found it harder to focus on the goals of her team and organisation.

-She told me about a meeting with a potential client where she hadn’t ‘felt right’.
+During our coaching session, she told me about a meeting with a potential client where she hadn’t ‘felt right’.
 She couldn’t quite explain it, but she felt she had to put on a fake persona because she was in such a rut.
-She noticed how she’d found herself complaining about the time spent preparing for the meeting, something she couldn’t recall doing before.
+What she noticed was how she’d found herself complaining about the time spent preparing for the meeting, something she couldn’t recall doing before.

 Focus on things that are important to you